How 3D Printing Is Revolutionizing Engineering Practices

 Its rapid developments are reshaping the future of engineering.
 Collaborative projects, such as the MIT Center for Advanced Production Technologies (APT), are accelerating the acceptance and innovation of this technology.

 Emerging technologies like multi-material jetting and continuous liquid interface production (CLIP) are significantly improving print speeds and material possibilities.
-This breakthrough is likely to have a significant influence on the sector as it solves important restrictions that have limited industry Also notable is the inclusion of artificial intelligence and machine learning in the 3D printing process.
+This breakthrough is likely to have a significant influence on the sector, as it solves important restrictions that have limited industry Also notable is the inclusion of artificial intelligence and machine learning in the 3D printing process.

 printing process.
 From real-time monitoring systems guaranteeing print quality and consistency to generative design techniques producing ideal structures, these developments are ready to transform the engineering scene.